Digital Accessibility Resources

 If you are updating a previous document or presentation, the document must now meet the accessibility guidelines.

-We have compiled several tips that address the majority of issues that you need to be aware of as you make your materials accessible.
+We have compiled information that addresses the majority of issues you need to be aware of as you make your materials accessible.
 To see those tips on how to make these things happen in your materials, visit our Digital Accessibility Tips page.